 Due to their volumetric handling principle, gear pumps can determine the quantity of conveyed medium very precisely.
 That's why gear pumps are also used as dosing pumps.
 And there are many different sizes available for dosing, so that there are many possible areas of application.

 To make the selection of the right system easier for users and enable quick start-up, some suppliers offer complete dosing systems that are based on a gear pump.
-These systems already have containers, a scale, and a weighing platform.
+These systems already have containers, a scale, and a weighing platform or with control and regulation technology and sometimes even an integrated CAN connection.
 This way, both volumetric and gravimetric dosing are possible.